MITLibraries/thing/README.md

 ### Publishing a single thesis

-You can publish a single thesis that is already in `Publication review` status by passing the `thesis_id` to a rake task like:
+You can publish a single thesis that is already in `Publication review` status by passing the `thesis_id` to a rake
+task:

 ```shell
 heroku run rails dss:publish_thesis_by_id[THESIS_ID] --app TARGET-HEROKU-APP